foundata/roundcube-plugin-identity-from-directory/README.md

 ### Update from release tarball

 Updating is as simple as overwriting the existing files.
 Just follow the [installation instructions](#installation) again to get the newest release.
-This should be a low-risk operation as there were no backwards-compatibility-breaking releases yet and there are no database schema changes.
+This should be a low-risk operation as there are no database schema changes performed by this plugin and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+The [changelog](./CHANGELOG.md) will inform you of any manual actions required during an upgrade, typically only necessary for major version increments.

 ## Configuration